adopted-ember-addons/ember-data-model-fragments/README.md

 There is a very good reason that support for id-less embedded records has not been added to Ember Data: merging conflicts is very difficult.
 Imagine a scenario where your app requests a record with an array of simple embedded objects, and then a minute later makes the same request again.
 If the array of objects has changed – for instance an object is added to the beginning – without unique identifiers there is no reliable way to map those objects onto the array of records in memory.

 This plugin handles merging fragment arrays *by swapping out the data of existing fragments*.
 For example, when a record is fetched with a fragment array property, a fragment model is created for each object in the array.
 Then, after the record is reloaded via `reload` or `save`, the data received is mapped directly onto those existing fragment instances, adding or removing from the end when necessary.
 This means that reordering the array will cause fragment objects' data to swap, rather than simply reordering the array of fragments in memory.
 The biggest implication of this behavior is when a fragment in a fragment array is dirty and the parent model gets reloaded.
 If the record is then saved, the change will likely affect the wrong object, causing data loss.
 Additionally, any time a reference to a model fragment is held onto, reloading can give it a completely different semantic meaning.
-If your app does not persist models with fragment arrays, this is of no concern (and indeed you may wish to use the `DS.EmbeddedRecordMixin` instead).
+If your app does not persist models with fragment arrays, this is of no concern (and indeed you may wish to use the `EmbeddedRecordMixin` instead).

 ### Filtered Record Arrays